Decimation/RazorSharp/README.md

 # Usage

-`RazorSharp` must be set up to use certain features.
-The module initializer does this automatically.
+Some structures of `RazorSharp` must be set up to use certain features.
+Their respective type initializers and constructors should do this automatically, but this is still being tested as static initialization can be tricky.

 # Features

-- [x] Calculating heap size of managed objects
+* Calculating heap size of managed objects
-- [x] Taking the address of managed objects
+* Taking the address of managed objects
-- [x] Pointer to managed types
+* Pointer to managed types
-- [x] Pinning unblittable objects
+* Pinning unblittable objects

 # Compatibility
-- 64-bit (only partial 32-bit support)
+* 64-bit (only partial 32-bit support)
-- Windows only
+* Windows
-- .NET CLR only
+* .NET CLR
+* .NET Framework 4.7.2
-- Workstation GC
+* Workstation GC

 # License